 Mid-Conference Field Trips

 The mid-conference field trips are scheduled to take place on Wednesday, during the conference.
 It offers attendees a welcome opportunity to take a break from the academic sessions and to witness first-hand the practical challenges and solutions in the field of Portuguese mine water management.
 The trips will comprise a blend of technical visits and cultural experiences, designed to provide insights into the practical challenges and solutions in the field.
-One of the key highlights will be a visit to the world-famous Port Wine wineries.
-The field trips will provide an opportunity for participants to gain insights into the viticulture of the region and the important role water management plays in wine production.
 In addition to deepening attendees’ understanding of mine water issues, the excursion will allow them to appreciate the scenic beauty and cultural richness of northern Portugal.

 | Covas Mine

-The Covas Mine, located in the Minho region of northwest Portugal, has been abandoned since 1984.
-This former tungsten mine, set in a skarn with sulfides, now presents numerous environmental challenges.
-The waste dumps, characterized by physical instability and a lack of an adequate drainage system, have been further compromised by various human activities.
-The high concentration of metallic sulfides in the waste poses a substantial threat to the local water environment.
+The Covas Mine, located in the Minho region of northwestern Portugal, has been abandoned since 1984.
+This former tungsten mine, set in a skarn with sulfides, still poses numerous environmental challenges.
+After mine closure, the waste dumps were characterized by physical instability and a lack of an adequate drainage system.
+The high concentration of metallic sulfides in the waste pose a substantial threat to the local water environment.

-A cultural tour will enrich the technical visit to Covas Mine.
-Visitors will enjoy the lush Minho landscape, savor the regional pastries, and explore the historical architecture of Ponte de Lima, one of the oldest cities in Portugal.
+A cultural tour enriches the technical visit to the Covas Mine.
+Visitors will enjoy the lush Minho landscape, taste the regional pastries, and explore the historical architecture of Ponte de Lima and Vila Nova de Cerveira, two of Portugal’s oldest and most typical towns.

 | São Pedro da Cova Mine